catherineluse/versioned-docs-experiment/rancher-docs/en/cis-scans/_index.md

 One can download the report from the Scans list or from the scan detail page.

 ### Enabling Alerting for rancher-cis-benchmark
-_Available as of v2.5.4_

 Alerts can be configured to be sent out for a scan that runs on a schedule.

 > **Prerequisite:**
 >
 > Before enabling alerts for `rancher-cis-benchmark`, make sure to install the `rancher-monitoring` application and configure the Receivers and Routes.
-For more information, see [this section.]({{<baseurl>}}/rancher/v2.5/en/monitoring-alerting/v2.5/configuration/alertmanager/)
+For more information, see [this section.]({{<baseurl>}}/rancher/v2.6/en/monitoring-alerting/v2.5/configuration/alertmanager/)
 >
 > While configuring the routes for `rancher-cis-benchmark` alerts, you can specify the matching using the key-value pair `job: rancher-cis-scan`.
-An example route configuration is [here.]({{<baseurl>}}/rancher/v2.5/en/monitoring-alerting/v2.5/configuration/alertmanager/#example-route-config-for-cis-scan-alerts)
+An example route configuration is [here.]({{<baseurl>}}/rancher/v2.6/en/monitoring-alerting/v2.5/configuration/alertmanager/#example-route-config-for-cis-scan-alerts)

 While installing or upgrading the `rancher-cis-benchmark` application, set the following flag to `true` in the `values.yaml`: